pivotal-cf/docs-pks/vsphere-nsxt-rpd-mpd.hbs.md

 	- Compute cluster1 (AZ1) with two ESXi hosts.
 	- Compute cluster2 (AZ2) with two ESXi hosts.
 	- Compute cluster3 (AZ3) with two ESXi hosts.
-- Each Compute cluster runs one instance of a Tanzu Kubernetes Grid Integrated Edition-provisioned Kubernetes cluster with three control plane nodes per cluster and a per-plan number of worker nodes.
+- Each Compute cluster runs one instance of a {{  vars.product }}-provisioned Kubernetes cluster with three control plane nodes per cluster and a per-plan number of worker nodes.

 #### Storage (non-vSAN)

 The RPD without vSAN topology requires the following storage configuration:

-- All Compute Clusters are connected to same shared datastore that is used for persistent VM disks for Tanzu Kubernetes Grid Integrated Edition components and Persistent Volumes (PVs) for Kubernetes pods.
+- All Compute Clusters are connected to same shared datastore that is used for persistent VM disks for {{  vars.product }} components and Persistent Volumes (PVs) for Kubernetes pods.
 - All datastores can be collapses to single datastore, if needed.

 #### Future Growth

 The RPD without vSAN topology can be scaled as follows to accommodate future growth requirements: